DSCI-310-2023/dsci-310-group-08-pkg/README.md

   <!-- badges: end -->

-The goal of Movie is to provide the user with common useful functions that are useful for reproducing the Movie Budget Analysis
+The goal of Movie is to provide the user with common useful functions that are useful for reproducing the Movie Budget Analysis.
+This package is built on many other packages such as ggplot2, GGally and tidyverse.
+There are other packages such as ggplot2 that can genereate plots similar to the ones that can be generated using this package.
+Utils can be used to downlaod datasets from the internet but this package gives you all the useful function for the particular type of project mentioned above.

+### Functions Included:

+- `read_dataset()`
+- `EDA()`
+- `correlation_plot()`
+- `plot_scatter_graph()`

 ## Installation